NatLabs/ByteUtils/readme.md

 A comprehensive motoko library that provides high performance conversion utilities for byte-level serialization and deserialization of motoko number types.

-> NOTE: This library only works with `moc` v0.14.9 or more
+> NOTE: This library requires `moc` v0.14.9 or higher.

 ### Key Features